MCFLS/shoutbomb/README.md

 Save all files you've edited.

-Run runshoutbomb.bat to execute the query and send file to Boopsie FTP server
+Run runshoutbomb.bat to execute the query and send file to Shoutbomb FTP server